sinclairzx81/typemap/readme.md

 ## Overview

 TypeMap is a syntax frontend and compiler backend for the [TypeBox](https://github.com/sinclairzx81/typebox), [Valibot](https://github.com/fabian-hiller/valibot) and [Zod](https://github.com/colinhacks/zod) type libraries.
-It provides a common TypeScript syntax for type construction, a runtime compiler for high-performance validation and enables types written in one library to be translated to another.
+It provides a common TypeScript syntax for type construction, a runtime compiler for high-performance validation and provides type translation from one library to another.

-TypeMap is built as an advanced adapter and integration system for the TypeBox project.
+TypeMap is built as an advanced adapter and integration mechanism for the TypeBox project.
 It is designed to integrate and accelerate remote libraries by mapping them to TypeBox and Json Schema compatible infrastructure as well as allowing TypeBox to integrate on Zod specific infrastructure via reverse type mapping.
 This library is also written to offer high-performance validation for systems that orientate around the [Standard Schema](https://github.com/standard-schema/standard-schema) TypeScript interface.

 License: MIT